-- All pages must be answered promptly. - · Attendings on call must be made aware of all service patients admitted and all consults done during call hours - Once patients are being dialyzed, the fellow on call must remain on hospital premises. ( usually until midnight at KCHC and SUNY and 8:30pm at VA) - Fellows cannot refuse to see a consult - If emergent dialysis is needed, nursing administration as well as the technician and dialysis nurse on call should be notified and the time of notification recorded. - Any dialysis nurse or technician not responding to their page should be reported to the head of the dialysis unit and escalated to Dr. Salifu.
+- All pages must be answered promptly. - Attendings on call must be made aware of all service patients admitted and all consults done during call hours - Once patients are being dialyzed, the fellow on call must remain accessible. - Fellows cannot refuse to see a consult - If emergent dialysis is needed, nursing administration as well as the technician and dialysis nurse on call should be notified and the time of notification recorded. - Any dialysis nurse or technician not responding to their page should be reported to the head of the dialysis unit and escalated to Dr. Salifu.